hermo/npmi/README.md

 NPM 5.7.1 added 'npm ci' for faster installs.
 NPMI now uses that for installation when possible to speed things up even more.
+If you want to use the classic 'npm install' method, see the USE_NPM_CI configuration option.

 Even if using a local NPM cache there are often packages which need to compile something or download an external dependency.